 Guarana contains caffeine.
-The caffeine in guarana might block the affects of adenosine (Adenocard).
-Adenosine (Adenocard) is often used by doctors to do a test on the heart.
-This test is called a cardiac stress test.
-Stop consuming guarana or other caffeine-containing products at least 24 hours before a cardiac stress test.
+The caffeine in guarana might block the affects of adenosine, which is often used by doctors to do a test called a cardiac stress test.
+Stop consuming guarana at least 24 hours before a cardiac stress test.

 Cimetidine (Tagamet) interacts with GUARANA

 Guarana contains caffeine.
 The body breaks down caffeine to get rid of it.
-Cimetidine (Tagamet) can decrease how quickly your body breaks down caffeine.
-Taking cimetidine (Tagamet) along with guarana might increase the chance of caffeine side effects including jitteriness, headache, fast heartbeat, and others.
+Cimetidine can decrease how quickly your body breaks down caffeine.
+Taking cimetidine along with guarana might increase the chance of caffeine side effects including jitteriness, headache, and fast heartbeat.

 Clozapine (Clozaril) interacts with GUARANA

-The body breaks down clozapine (Clozaril) to get rid of it.
-The caffeine in guarana seems to decrease how quickly the body breaks down clozapine (Clozaril).
-Taking guarana along with clozapine (Clozaril) can increase the effects and side effects of clozapine (Clozaril).
+The body breaks down clozapine to get rid of it.
+The caffeine in guarana seems to decrease how quickly the body breaks down clozapine.
+Taking guarana along with clozapine can increase the effects and side effects of clozapine.

 Dipyridamole (Persantine) interacts with GUARANA

 Guarana contains caffeine.
-The caffeine in guarana might block the affects of dipyridamole (Persantine).
-Dipyridamole (Persantine) is often used by doctors to do a test on the heart.
-This test is called a cardiac stress test.
-Stop consuming guarana or other caffeine-containing products at least 24 hours before a cardiac stress test.
+The caffeine in guarana might block the effects of dipyridamole, which is often used by doctors to do a test called a cardiac stress test.
+Stop consuming guarana at least 24 hours before a cardiac stress test.